 The attachment of a floating circumfix therefore deterministically results in overwriting due to the importance of contiguity.
-Thus, morphemes that obligatorily trigger overwriting such as H--H on $\nu$ and the imperative marker L--L (104) can be analyzed in this fashion.
+Thus, morphemes that obligatorily trigger overwriting such as $^{\text{H--H}}$ on ν and the imperative marker $^{\text{L--L}}$ (104) can be analyzed in this fashion.

 It is important to note that there are a number of advantages to assuming that overwriting is due to a tonal circumfix rather than spreading of a single tone.
 First, it allows us to make a distinction between floating tones which associate to single tone and those which intrinsically overwrite in a given domain.
 The former type can be seen in associative constructions, for example, where the floating high tone docks to the nearest syllable, but does not overwrite (Abakah 2010:62).
 The second advantage is that the tonal circumfix delimits the domain of spreading, since it spreads inwards.
-In an alternative approach in which spreading of the floating tone is driven by ALIGN (McCarthy & Prince 1993; Hyde 2012) or SHARE constraints (McCarthy 2010), something additional must be stipulated to prevent spreading to the past tense marker, for example, at later cycles.
+In an alternative approach in which spreading of the floating tone is driven by Align (McCarthy & Prince 1993; Hyde 2012) or Share constraints (McCarthy 2010), something additional must be stipulated to prevent spreading to affixes to the past tense marker, for example, at later cycles.
 Finally, the constraint in (105) means that overwritten L tones must be deleted to ensure contiguity.
 A consequence is that we do not find outputs such as (107c) that would lead to downstep.
-This differs to cases in which L tones are left floating by spreading of a single H, which often results in downstep (e.g. Paster 2010; Abakah 2010).
+This is different when L tones are left floating by spreading of a single H, which often results in downstep (e.g. Paster 2010; Abakah 2010).